I was born in 1951 and recently retired after twenty years of teaching. I

 Tell us a little about your writing process.

 Generally stories begin with an image, a situation.
-I ask myself how they got there, and if I see where it's going next I sit down and live it all through my fingers.
+I ask myself how they got there, and

 What are your passions?